-Supersoldier was home on R&R at the eight-month mark of his 16-month deployment, and we had just completed the feat of all feats — staying awake for 24 hours without anything but a sneaked-in Handisnack to keep us energized, cheering one another on in our tiny post hospital room as we prepared to change our official titles.
+Super-Spouse and I had just completed the feat of all feats — staying awake for 24 hours without anything but a sneaked-in Handisnack to keep us energized, cheering one another on in our tiny post hospital room as we prepared to change our official titles.

 From young, naïve IDIOTS to young, naïve, idiotic PARENTS.

-We were holding sweaty hands, smiling from ear to ear and just in total awe and amazement at the little boy we had somehow created just weeks before Supersoldier deployed, now being observed and examined in the careful hands of his doctor.
+We were holding sweaty hands, smiling from ear to ear and just in total awe and amazement at the little boy we had somehow created, now being observed and examined in the careful hands of his doctor.

 We were mesmerized.

 And after spending nine long months dreaming about and imagining what this baby and this moment would feel like, we didn’t think anything could possibly bring us down.